netdata/netdata/docs/cloud/insights/view-events-feed.md

 1. Click on the **Events** tab (located near the top of your screen)
 1. You will be presented with a table listing the events that occurred from the timeframe defined on the date time picker
-1. You can use the filtering capabilities available on right-hand bar to slice through the results provide.
+1. You can use the filtering capabilities available on right-hand bar to slice through the results provided.
 See more details on event types and filters

 Note: When you try to query a longer period than what your space allows you will see the following message:
 > Your current plan provides access to events up to the last _X_ hours/days."